Skip to content

 If you are looking for government grants for heating and air conditioning, there are some great programs available.
 Here are just a few of them:

-The Air Conditioning and Refrigeration Institute (ACRI) offers three grants each year in their "ACRI Grants Program."
+The Air Conditioning and Refrigeration Institute (ACRI) offers three grants each year in its “ACRI Grants Program.”
 These funds can be used to purchase new equipment or make other improvements to your business.
 The maximum grant amount is $20,000 per project with an annual cap of $50k total across all projects undertaken by one company during any given year.
 To apply, visit their website and fill out their online application form within 60 days of receiving notice about your eligibility status from ACRI.

 HVAC Focus Magazine has also been providing funding opportunities since 2003 through its “HVAC Focus Annual Awards.”
 This program provides up-front cash awards ranging from $1k-$10k based on criteria such as best overall design/build project, most innovative new product introduction, highest sales volume increase over last year’s sales numbers, etcetera.